Cudham Lease Extension - Free Consultation

 Top reasons for lease extension now:

-Leasehold residencies in Cudham with in excess of one hundred years remaining on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such circumstances there is often little upside in purchasing the freehold unless savings on ground rent and estate charges justify it.
+Leasehold properties in Cudham with more than 100 years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little upside in purchasing the freehold unless savings on ground rent and estate charges justify it.

 Lender Requirement